DigitalHealthIntegration/rdt-reader/docs/source/index.rst

 1. You can find an example of it here https://raw.githubusercontent.com/YunYang1994/tensorflow-yolov3/master/data/dataset/voc_train.txt and in the **tensorflow-yolov3/data/dataset/rdt_train.txt**

-2. You can find an example of it **dataset/labels/** .
+2. You can find an example of it in **dataset/labels/** folder .
 Each file consists of annotations for an image with the same base file name.

 Set-up enviroment
 -----------------